-SEDERTM was inspired by an act of anti-Jewish hatred and bigotry, at a town hall held by New York Congressman Sean Patrick Maloney, when a woman, whose name we do not know, said, "Everyone hates the Jews!"
+SEDER[TM] was inspired by an act of anti-Jewish hatred and bigotry, at a town hall held by New York Congressman Sean Patrick Maloney, when a woman, whose name we do not know, said, "Everyone hates the Jews!"
 We thought that, if BIG BIGOT (which is what we call the woman at the town hall) attended a Passover Seder, then she would change her mind about hating the Jews.

-The GLOBAL PASSOVER SEDERTM became more important than ever with the advent of the Covid-19 coronavirus - the global plaque of 2020 - which has forced most people to stay at home. and prevented Jews from gathering, in large groups, to hold their Seders at sundown on the 1st night of Passover (April 8, 2020).
-We call this Recitation a mini-Seder; it is intended to be read aloud by every1, Jews and non-Jews alike, before dinner, on any night, between April 8 - May 10, 2020.
+The GLOBAL PASSOVER SEDER[TM] became more important than ever with the advent of the Covid-19 coronavirus - the global plaque of 2020-21 - which forced most people to stay at home, and prevented Jews from gathering, in large groups, to hold their Seders at sundown on the 1st night of Passover during 2020 and 2021.
+We call this Recitation a mini-Seder; it is intended to be read aloud by every1, Jews and non-Jews alike, on April 15, 2022, before dinner.

-LET US BEGIN, as the traditional Seder begins, with all participants washing their hands [the 1st reader then points at the matzoh - or crackers - and says]:
+LET US BEGIN, as the traditional Seder begins, with all participants washing their hands [the 1st reader then points at the matzoh - or crackers and says]: